 How long is the trek?

 7-21 days (depends on your speed and where you start).
-We started from Jiri, averaged 7.5 walking hours per day and finished the trek in 13 days.
+We started from Jiri, walked about seven hours per day and finished the trek in 13 days.

 How much does it cost?